 Near Georgetown in Georgetown County, South Carolina — The American South (South Atlantic)

 Location.
-33° 37.122′ N, 79° 24.368′ W. Marker is near Georgetown, South Carolina, in Georgetown County.
-Marker is at the intersection of Rose Hill Road (Local Route 6) and China Grove Lane (private road), on the left Touch for map.
+33° 21.87′ N, 79° 14.1′ W. Marker is near Georgetown, South Carolina, in Georgetown County.
+Marker is on Ocean Highway (U.S. 17) south of Hobcaw Road.
+Touch for map.
+It is beside the southbound lanes of Route 17.
 Marker is in this post office area: Georgetown SC 29440, United States of America.

 Other nearby markers.
 At least 10 other markers are within 3 miles of this marker, measured as the crow flies.
 Clifton Plantation (here, next to this marker); Hobcaw Barony (approx. half a mile away); Belle W. Baruch (approx. half a mile away); a different marker also named Hobcaw Barony (approx. half a mile away); Prospect Hill (approx. 0.8 miles away); Attacks Upon Georgetown (approx. 1½ miles away); William Screven Antipedo Baptist Church / Old Baptist Cemetery (approx. 2½ miles away); Elisha Screven (approx. 2½ miles away); Company A, 10th South Carolina Infantry Regiment (approx. 2½ miles away).
 Touch for a list and map of all markers in Georgetown.